 Meharry Medical College opened in 1876 in Nashville, Tennessee with less than a dozen students, mostly from the south.
 It was originally part of Central Tennessee College.

-Eventually five White men, the Meharry brothers, who had been befriended earlier in their lives by some Negroes, furnished the resources for a four-story building.
+Eventually five white men, the Meharry brothers, who had been befriended earlier in their lives by some blacks, furnished the resources for a four-story building.